 What to do...

-- Read more about trade descriptions and labelling on imports on the Labelling requirements commerce markings page
+- Read about trade descriptions and Labelling for imports/exports on the Australian Border Force website

 - See our Country of origin food labelling page for more information on the new food labels